krokofox/Record-Player/README.md

 # Record-Player

+## Changes by Me

+Hi, I'm new to GitHub, so please forgive me if I do anything wrong.
+After having major issues with the Scratch sound, which was monopolizing the sound card, I decided to remove this feature.
+While I was at it, I also changed the design.
+Best regards

 ## Overview

 This project provides a fun and interactive vinyl record player interface for Spotify.
 Spin the record, scratch for sound effects, and control playback directly from the GUI.